ful-sar/cryslatt/README.md

 Calculations are launched using the external Python script ACMxc (available here https://github.com/e-fabiano/acmxc).

 Further information can be found in the cryslatt_manual.pdf file

+Some examples are located in the examples directory